Telling you what you need to know.

 English walnuts and walnut oil (the kind sold commercially in the United States) also have the proper balance of Omega-3 to Omega-6 fats (the same as hemp seeds, about 1 part Omega-3 to 2 & 1/2 parts Omega-6 fats).
 Chia seeds are another great source of Omega-3 fats in a 2:3 ratio of Omega-3 to Omega-6 fats, and therefore help to balance out the Omega-6 fats that are common in most seeds, nuts, and grains.

 Hemp seeds not only provide Omega 3 and 6 fats in a proper ratio, they also provide all the other essential fats your body needs (Omega 9, and "super" Omega fats); they also provide all essential amino acids (proteins).
-The company Nutiva has pioneered the sale of hempseeds in the United States, and while you can't buy directly from them, their website is worth seeing.
-Nutiva also makes coconut oil, or "coconut butter," which is high in, "good for you," medium-chain saturated fats, found in high quantities in palm and coconut oils.
+The company Nutiva has pioneered the sale of hempseeds in the United States, and also sells coconut oil, or "coconut butter," which is high in, "good for you," medium-chain saturated fats, found in high quantities in palm and coconut oils.

 Good oils to cook with include cold pressed olive oil for medium and high heat pan frying and salad dressings, and cold pressed coconut and palm oils for baking (350 degrees or less for coconut oil, and 425 degrees or less for palm oil).
 Walnut oil can also be used for low-temperature pan frying, or baking, or for salad dressings.
 In the past, they tested a batch of hydrogenated coconut and palm oils and concluded that coconut and palm oils were bad for us, unfortunately, it was the hydrogenation that was bad.
 Coconut and palm oils are good for you, and along with olive oil, they provide very little Omega 3 and Omega 6 fats, which you should get from hemp seeds, or walnuts.